Javcm/Determinant-of-a-matrix/README.md

-# Determinant-of-a-matrix
+# Determinant-of-a-square-nxn-matrix
-C implementation of minors algorithm to compute the determinant of an nxn matrix.
+C implementation of minors algorithm to compute the determinant of a nxn matrix.